parduino/Femora/docs/introduction/examples.rst

 Seismic Analysis Example
 ~~~~~~~~~~~~~~~~~~~~~~~~

-This example demonstrates how to perform a basic seismic analysis with MeshMaker:
+This example demonstrates how to perform a basic seismic analysis with FEMORA:

 .. code-block:: python